rajStanwar/PythonProjectsBeginners/README.md

-Start of thr python projects.
+Start of the python projects.